ibis-project/ibis/docs/web/contribute/backend_test_suite.md

 Many backends can be tested without `docker-compose`.

-The SQLite, datafusion, and any pandas-based backends can all be tested without needing to do anything except loading data.
+The `sqlite`, `datafusion`, and any `pandas`-based backends can all be tested without needing to do anything except loading data.

 ## Backend Testing with Compose